isabella232/advertising-cloud.en/help/user-guide/execution/dynamicmargin.md

 [ ![3rdparty](assets/3rdparty.png)](assets/3rdparty.png)

 >[!NOTE]
+>
->Note only include these fees if you have not done so at the package level, or if these fees should only be associated to a single placement within the package.*
+>Only include these fees if you have not done so at the package level, or if these fees should only be associated with a single placement within the package.

 ## Reporting: